Frequently asked questions

 I became an advocate to help you — that’s my only cause.

-My services are completely free.
+I don’t charge anything for my advocacy.
 I read and answer every email I get personally.
 I work every case myself.
 And I don’t just write about the problems I successfully resolve.
 Instead, I openly discuss my failures, too.
 (Often, you can learn more when you strike out.
 Trust me on that.)

 Another thing that makes my advocacy practice different is my emphasis on fairness and self-sufficiency.
 I try to let all sides speak before making up my mind about a case.
 Wherever possible, I also help consumers help themselves.
 Indeed, in a vast majority of cases, I quietly remain in the background, advising consumers on how to resolve a conflict.